 The Butterfly harmonic pattern depends upon the B point.
 It defines the structure and sets up the other measurements within the pattern to define the trade opportunities.
-To the Butterfly pattern the B point, it must possess precise 78.6% retracement of the XA swing.
-Other rules that redefine the structure further includes the BC projection that must be at least 1.618 measurements.
+To the Butterfly pattern the B point, it must possess a precise 78.6% retracement of the XA swing.
+Other rules that redefine the structure further include the BC projection that must be at least 1.618 measurements.

 Also, the Butterfly pattern must include an equivalent AB=CD pattern.
 It’s a minimum requirement.
 However, the alternate 1.27AB=CD is more common for this structure.

 The 1.27XA projection is the most critical number in the potential reversal zones.
 And, finally, the C point must be within the range of 0.382-0.886 retracement.

 You can start drawing the butterfly pattern as soon as you have the first two legs of the pattern.
 Once you have the points X, A and B, you can begin monitoring the price action.
 You can look for confirmation that the wave C conforms to the Butterfly pattern rules.

 Now it’s the time to reveal the Amazing Harmonic Pattern Trading Strategy rules.
 We’ll start with the most exciting part.
 This is always the entry point and continue down with the rules for the stop loss and take profit orders.

 There is one important thing that we need to learn before to actually define the Harmonic Pattern Trading Strategy rules.
 This is to give you indications on how to apply the Harmonic pattern indicator.

 Step #1 How to apply the Harmonic Pattern Indicator

 I would walk you through this process step by step.
 All you need to do is to follow this simple guide.
 See figure below for a better understanding of the process: